-The Web browser allows you to do full-system monitoring for your NetMediator, which includes all alarms, ping information, relays, analogs and system status.
-To connect to the NetMediator from your Web browser, you must know it's IP address or domain name if it has been registered with your internal DNS.
+The Web browser allows you to do full-system monitoring for your NetGuardian, which includes all alarms, ping information, relays, analogs and system status.
+To connect to the NetGuardian from your Web browser, you must know it's IP address or domain name if it has been registered with your internal DNS.
 Enter it in the address bar of your Web browser (it may be helpful to bookmark the logon page to simplify access).
-After connecting to the NetMediator's IP address, enter your password and click Submit (factory default password is dpstelecom).
+After connecting to the NetGuardian's IP address, enter your password and click Submit (factory default password is dpstelecom).

-If the Edit menu does not appear in the left frame after logging on, it means that another station has already logged on as the primary user or you do not have access.
+Note: If the Edit menu does not appear in the left frame after logging on, it means that another station has already logged on as the primary user.